data1010/data1010.github.io/index.md

 ### Overview

 Welcome to the DATA 1010 homepage!
+In this course, we develop mathematical ideas for data science in a visual and computation-oriented way.
 Class problem sets, weekly assignments, and other resources are available from the menu bar above.

 ### Course Description